skolbot.AI Chatbot for Schools

 58% of international prospects are not native speakers of the institution's primary language (source: language detection, 8,500 Skolbot conversations, 2025-2026).
 A monolingual chatbot cuts access to more than half of the international pipeline.

 Acceptance threshold.
-In-conversation registration (no external redirect), instant confirmation, personalised reminders at D-7 and D-1 with a no-show rate below 20%.
-For reference, the no-show rate without any reminder reaches 52% (source: tracking of 4,200 open day registrations across 12 institutions, 2025-2026).
+In-conversation registration (no external redirect), instant confirmation, personalized reminders at D-7 and D-1 with a no-show rate below 20%.
+For reference, the no-show rate without any reminder reaches 52% (source: tracking of 4,200 campus event registrations across 12 institutions, 2025-2026).

 4. Analytics and reporting (8%)

 Without data, the chatbot is a black box.
-The dashboard must provide at minimum: conversation volume, top questions, resolution rate, human handoff rate, and conversions (open days, forms, applications).
+The dashboard must provide at minimum: conversation volume, top questions, resolution rate, human handoff rate, and conversions (campus tours, inquiry forms, applications).

 Acceptance threshold.
-Dashboard accessible without technical skills, CSV/API export, segmentation by programme/campus/language, and alerts on anomalies (spike in questions on a topic = problem on the site or programme change).
+Dashboard accessible without technical skills, CSV/API export, segmentation by program/campus/language, and alerts on anomalies (spike in questions on a topic = problem on the site or program change).

 Technical requirements: how the chatbot integrates